scaleoutsystems/fedn/README.rst

 Leverage a flexible pseudo-local sandbox to rapidly transition your existing ML project to a federated setting.
 Test and scale in real-world scenarios using FEDn Studio - a fully managed, secure deployment of all server-side components (SaaS).

-We develop the FEDn framework follow these core design principles:
+We develop the FEDn framework following these core design principles:

 -  **Seamless transition from proof-of-concepts to real-world FL**.
 FEDn has been designed to make the journey from R&D to real-world deployments as smooth as possibe.
 Develop your federated learning use case in a pseudo-local environment, then deploy it to FEDn Studio (cloud or on-premise) for real-world scenarios.
 No code change is required to go from development and testing to production.